Sylwahan/yakuza_ps2xr/README.md

 ` REPLACE_VOICE_JP `\
 Only relevant for the US/EUR versions of Yakuza.
 Replaces the English dub with the original Japanese voice files.

+` SUB_TIMING_JP `\
+If replacing the English dub, this also replaces the subtitle timings/layout with the Japanese ones.
+Matches a bit better with the Japanese voices at times, but requires manually re-working the subtitles.

 ` REPLACE_VOICE_KR `\
 Only relevant for the US/EUR/JP versions of Yakuza 2.
 Replaces the original Korean voice lines with the re-recorded ones.